comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

 function added.
 Static language API accept exactly typed input, and usually with fewer arguments, any interface mismatch will be caught at build time.
-While the codebase grown up, such differences became critical, even script language is much easier to bring up, but without careful design nor frequency interface cleanup, codebase quickly became unmaintainable.
+While the codebase grown up, such differences became critical, although script language is much easier to bring up, but without careful design nor frequency interface cleanup, codebase quickly became unmaintainable.
 This does not mean script language can't construct clean, maintainable codebase, but in practice, I find it really hard.